 | Hispanic or Latino | 3 |

-Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at University of Oregon.
+Here are the demographics of the biological & biomedical sciences majors at University of Oregon.

 | Major | Annual Graduates |